 9. The patient has a normal left ventricular ejection fraction (LVEF) per institutional

 criteria as determined by either echocardiography (ECHO) or multigated acquisition

-10. If the patient is a woman of child bearing potential (WOCBP), she has had a negative
+10. If the patient is a woman of child-bearing potential (WOCBP), she has had a negative

 serum or urine pregnancy test within 2 weeks prior to treatment.

-10. The patient (male and female) agrees to use acceptable contraceptive methods for the
+11. The patient (men and WOCBP) agrees to use acceptable contraceptive methods for the

 duration of time on the study, and continue to use acceptable contraceptive methods

 for 1 month after the last dose of study therapy.
 Patients receiving combination

 procedures or treatment.